MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/nf-wificxpoweroffload-wifipoweroffloadgettype.md

 ## -description

-The **WifiPowerOffloadGetType** function gets the Wi-Fi power offload type for a low power protocol offload to a Wi-Fi adapter.
+The **WifiPowerOffloadGetType** function gets the Wi-Fi power offload type for a low power protocol offload to a WiFiCx net adapter.

 ## -parameters